crust-firmware/crust/README.md

 always-on microprocessor called a System Control Processor (SCP).
 Crust is designed to run on a specific SCP implementation, Allwinner's [AR100][].

+Note that Crust only provides the mechanism for deep sleep.
+It does not dictate any system sleep policy.
+Specifically, Crust does _not_ decide when to go to sleep; the Linux kernel or userspace does that.
+And with one exception (listening for IR remote control key presses), Crust does not decide when to wake the system up, either; the hardware, as programmed by Linux, does that.
+Crust is designed to be a mostly-invisible implementation detail of the Linux power management interface.

-See [Crust's ABI documentation][abi] for a detailed description of how Crust interacts with other firmware components at runtime.
+See [Crust's ABI documentation][abi] for a detailed description of how Crust interacts with Linux and other firmware components at runtime.

-Interested users and contributors are encouraged to join `#linux-sunxi` on OFTC to discuss the firmware and its integration with other software components.
+Interested users and contributors are encouraged to join `#linux-sunxi` on OFTC to discuss the firmware and its integration with other software.

 [abi]: docs/abi.md
 [AR100]: https://linux-sunxi.org/AR100